Brachychiton acerifolius: Taxonomy

 Brachychiton acerifolius was first described in 1855 by W. Macarthur and C. Moore.
 It is sometimes spelled as Brachychiton acerifolium, under the assumption that the genus name Brachychiton is (Greek) neuter.
 In fact, Brachychiton is masculine (it is a bahuvrihi, and its first component is the descriptive component), and hence the correct species epithet is acerifolius.
-The name Brachychiton is derived from the Greek brachys, meaning short, and chiton, a type of tunic, as a reference to the coating on the seed.
+The name Brachychiton is derived from the Greek brachys meaning 'short' and chiton 'tunic', as a reference to the coating on the seed.
 The specific epithet acerifolius suggests the appearance of the foliage is similar to that of the genus Acer, the maples.

 In his landmark Flora Australiensis, English botanist George Bentham published the first key for the nine described species of Brachychiton, and relegated them to a section of Sterculia.
 Hence the Illawarra flame tree became Sterculia acerifolia.
 Von Mueller maintained his recognition of Brachychiton as a separate genus.
 German botanist Otto Kuntze challenged the generic name Sterculia in 1891, on the grounds that the name Clompanus took precedence.
 He republished the Illawarra flame tree as Clompanus Haenkeana.